banerjeeshayantan/List-of-Projects/List.md

 ## Genomics and machine learning
 ### Project 1: Identifying the context of mutations in a cancer genome
 Exploring the genomic context of cancer-causing mutations and using that to differentiate between driver and passenger mutations is a relatively unexplored concept.
-In this study, we use both publicly available cancer mutation data from the [COSMIC v90](https://cancer.sanger.ac.uk/cosmic) and [experimental assays](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006981) to extract sequence-based features from the neighbourhood of a mutation.
+In this study, we use both publicly available cancer mutation data from the [COSMIC v90](https://cancer.sanger.ac.uk/cosmic) and a [dataset](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006981) of missense mutations from 58 genes with experimentally validated functional and transforming impacts from various studies to extract sequence-based features from the neighbourhoods of mutations.
 Our goal is to develop novel algorithms that apply methods from Natural Language Processing and machine learning to analyse the sequence and positional context of genomic mutations to distinguish between driver and passengers.
 To ensure generalizability, we use five seperate independent validation datasets to test our machine learning tool ****NBDriver****.